Docs

 Reference material for the Parachute ecosystem

 Parachute is open source.
 The most direct way to read about how it works is in the code itself — start with each repo's README.md.
-Below are the design notes that anchor architectural direction post-launch.
+Below are the operator guides, starter prompts, and design notes that anchor day-to-day use and architectural direction.

 Architecture design notes